grvty-labs/GRVTY-Academy/Frontend mastery.md

     |- ...
   |- Vendors
     |- animatecss.pcss
-  |- [Page name]
+  |- [Page specific folder]
   |- app.pcss
 ```

 Waddles contains our base styles, from there we boostrap, so every project contains a basic skeleton of waddles.
-Any component style that will be re-used through out the page should live there for now waddles contains the following files, if you want solid examples of what waddles contains (navigate this project)[https://github.com/grvty-labs/IQ-Produccion/tree/develop/iq_produccion/web/static/css/waddles]:
+Any component style that will be re-used through out the page should live there for now waddles contains the following files, if you want solid examples of what waddles contains [navigate this project](https://github.com/grvty-labs/IQ-Produccion/tree/develop/iq_produccion/web/static/css/waddles):

 * **settings.pcss:** *global variables for the aplication, remember DRY*
 * **base.pcss:** *general html styles, like body styles.
 General styles like font sizes, background color etc.*